Glycol Chillers Prep Guide

 Each Thermal Care packaged chiller is individually reviewed as part of a quality inspection and fully tested prior to shipment.
 Having your installation contractor onsite during startup is recommended in case there are any piping leaks or troubleshooting required for the chiller.
 Thermal Care’s dedicated Service team is also available to support you throughout this process.

 Most glycol chillers operate near 25°F setpoint to ensure proper cooling for various stages of brewing.
 At this temperature, a glycol mixture is required to protect from freezing.
-Use food grade propylene glycol to avoid complications create by toxic varieties of glycol.
+Use food grade propylene glycol to avoid complications created by toxic varieties of glycol.
 Thermal Care recommends a 30-50% mixture based upon your individual application.
 Pre-mixed formulas are available or you can mix your own and check the concentration with a refractometer.

 After the chiller is in service, it is important to have a properly established preventive maintenance program.
 Follow a maintenance schedule to reduce potential downtime, minimize repair costs, and extend the useful life of the chiller.
 Refer to the Preventive Maintenance Checklist included in the Operation, Installation, and Maintenance Manual for a recommended schedule.
 There are still Thermal Care chillers in operation that are over 50 years old because they have proper, regular maintenance.